Legally married in other states, many same-sex couples in Texas face an uncertain future at home.

 Cleo: “It only comes up in some of the most vulnerable times.
 During the labor and delivery—you can’t adopt a child while he or she is in utero, so if something had happened … they become essentially orphans, they don’t have a second parent.
 The [legal arrangements] that we had, she could make decisions for me.
 She couldn’t make health decisions for him.
 We didn’t even think of that.
 You don’t think about those things.
 You think that you’re covered, you talk to your lawyer, you’ve got everything filed and prepared and ready, and then you’re in this situation and all of a sudden it dawns on you, ‘Oh my God.’
 It really drove home the need to change the laws in this state. … So we are vulnerable, and that’s one of the reasons why we feel so strongly about the lawsuit that we’re in.
 We want to make sure that all the default laws that are afforded to different-sex couples are given to us as well, because we’re a family and we feel that if the state really wants to promote responsible procreation, then why are you making it harder for us?”

 Nicole: “You don’t have an accidental kid in a gay relationship.
 There is so much intention and planning that goes into having a kid.
-There’s nothing irresponsible about that.”If you like what you just read, click HERE to donate now.
+There’s nothing irresponsible about that.”To support journalism like this, donate to the Texas Observer.